Image: Apple

 What is the latest version of iOS?

-Unlike previous editions, Apple is not naming this next operating system sequentially, so there is no iOS 19.
+Unlike previous editions, Apple did not name this operating system sequentially, so there is no iOS 19.
 Instead, iOS 26 is named after 2026, the year that most of its features will be released and perfected.
 Apple is also unifying all of its operating systems around a common design and the 2026 name.
 In addition to iOS 26, the new software systems will also include:

 - watchOS 26